MayIsmailS/ML_project1/README.md

 2-the code can be run by ./run.py from a terminal

-3- The submission csv file can be found in the same "res.csv"
+3- The submission csv file can be found in the same source file "res.csv"